Cuban foreign minister: Warming with US is irreversible

 He called that an "erroneous political calculation."

-He also says Cuba is finding ways to buy oil despite attempts to stop it.
+He also says Cuba is finding ways to buy oil despite U.S. attempts to stop it by imposing sanctions on shipping firms and threatening third countries, insurance firms and others with retaliation for helping Cuba obtain petroleum.

+Oil shortages led to cutbacks in government fuel consumption and distribution last month, resulting in long lines at gas stations and reductions in public transport.

+"We've increased our ability to transport (oil).
+The way the world works today makes it impossible for the United States to impede the arrival of oil tankers in Cuba," Rodríguez said.

 Comments